 This year it runs from 20 November 2020 – 3 January 2021.

 Tickets and Prices

 Tickets often sell out for both events, so you’ll need to book ahead.
 When you book you’ll need to choose a timed slot.
 I’d recommend as early as possible with little ones so that they’re not too tired.
 We usually book the first slot.
-Nova and Kit manage to stay up for it, but usually fall asleep as soon as they get in the car to come home.
+My two manage to stay up for it, but usually fall asleep as soon as they get in the car to come home.

 If you have an Annual Pass it’s free, but you will need to book a timed slot.

 For the trail, adult tickets are £18, under 5s are free, and children aged 5-16 are £12.50.